-MS. ALEXIA MCKAY is a working journalist, entrepreneur and founder of RoyalTee Enterprises.
+MS. ALEXIA MCKAY is a working journalist, entrepreneur, and the publisher founder of RoyalTee Magazine and RoyalTee Enterprises, LLC.
 Born and raised in Tampa, Fla., Ms. McKay attended Howard W. Blake High School as a magnet student in the creative writing program.
 While in high school, she self-published a book of poetry titled “Blindfolded”.
 She started her journalistic career while studying at Florida A&M University, where she worked as a magazine writer for the award-winning Tallahassee Magazine and a news reporter and editor for the award-winning, collegiate publication, the FAMUAN.
 Over the years, Alexia has gone on to showcase her talents for CBS, FOX and ABC news affiliates, where she has overseen award-winning morning, evening and midday newscasts as a broadcast television producer.
 Although successful in her journalistic career, Alexia knew she was capable of more.

 Alexia is also the founder of Rattler Girls Rock (RGR), an interactive blog that exemplifies the excellence of FAMU women and promotes sisterhood and HBCU unity.